 If you hope to play in the jazz, pop, or rock genres, it’s best to start with a classical instructor and classical equipment.
 This type of instruction will help you build a solid foundation of tone, reading ability, and technique.

-Practice, Practice, and more Practice!
+3. Practice, Practice, and Practice!

-Mastering any instrument is a lot of work, but remember to have fun!
-With your teacher’s suggestions and feedback in mind, put in the hours properly practicing your instrument.
-Then, as a reward at the end of your practice session, try some improvisation or play your favorite song.
+Mastering any instrument is a lot of work and takes practice to master, but remember to have fun!
+With your teacher’s suggestions and feedback in mind, put in as much time as you can to practice your instrument.